0xCVH/blockchain-cvss-calculator/README.md

-# CVSS Calculator
+# Blockchain CVSS Calculator

-This calculator is used to calculate bounties for vulnerabilities reported to GitLab's [Bug Bounty Program on HackerOne](https://hackerone.com/gitlab).
+This calculator is a fork of <a href="https://gitlab-com.gitlab.io/gl-security/product-security/appsec/cvss-calculator/">GitLab's CVSS Calculator</a>, with changes made to be more relevant to Blockchain and Web3 systems.</a>.

 The calculator is a simple [Vue.js](https://vuejs.org/) backed static web application that presents a series of questions that, when answered, are used to calculate a severity score using the Common Vulnerability Scoring System ([CVSS 3.1](https://www.first.org/cvss/v3.1/specification-document)).
-The calculator will also calculate a suggested bug bounty reward based on the CVSS score and GitLab's reward ranges in order to have more consistency with both our severity rating and bug bounty rewards.

 ## Running locally
 The calculator is a static website, so all that is required is a way to serve the files on a local web server. [serve](https://npm.io/package/serve) is useful for this.